BJClarke/troubleshoot/bxnui.md

 ## BXNUI0515E

-**Message**: The spaces in the org weren't retrieved because of a network connection problem.
+**Message**: The spaces in the org weren't retrieved.
+Either a network connection problem occurred, or your current organization does not have a space associated with it.

 Try again later.
 If you see this message again, go to the [Bluemix status page](https://developer.ibm.com/bluemix/support/#status){: new_window} to check whether a service or component has an issue.
-If the problem continues, go to [IBM Bluemix Support](http://ibm.biz/bluemixsupport){: new_window}.
+Or, for instructions to fix this problem, see this [troubleshooting topic](https://www.{DomainName}/docs/troubleshoot/ts_apps.html#ts_retrieve_space){: new_window}.

 ## BXNUI0516E